Computational-Plant-Science/pycyapi/README.md

 ### Authenticating with the Terrain API

 The CLI uses the Terrain API to access the CyVerse Data Store.
-Runs with inputs and outputs must provide the `--cyverse_token` flag.
+Runs with inputs and outputs must provide a `--cyverse_token` argument.
 For instance, to run `hello_world.yaml`:

 ```shell script
 plantit hello_world.yaml --cyverse_token 'eyJhbGciOiJSUzI1N...'
 ```

-A CyVerse access token can be obtained from the Terrain API with a `GET` request (provide your CyVerse username/password for basic auth):
+A CyVerse access token can be obtained from the Terrain API with a `GET` request (providing username/password for basic auth):

 ```shell script
 GET https://de.cyverse.org/terrain/token/cas